-An assessment of existing road conditions, planned changes to the surrounding road network and the implications for access to 720 Welshpool Road East are included in the TIS and RSA.
-Detailed engineering drawings have been prepared which respond matters raised submissions, ongoing consultation with the City's engineering services and the recommendations of the TIS and RSA, to ensure the proposed garden centre can operate in a manner that will should be dismissed.
+planning framework.
+The NLA variation is to allow for additional display and storage space for plants, pots fertilizers etc. Road East are included in the TIS and RSA.
+Detailed engineering drawings have been prepared which respond matters raised submissions. ongoing consultation with the City's engineering services and the recommendations of the TIS and RSA, to ensure the proposed garden centre can operate in a manner that will not bring about road safety issues and will not impact on the efficient functioning of the surrounding road network.